 - rst (rst ()): Converts a string to ReStructured Text.
-If the string appears not to be formatted (contains no obvious Markdown syntax characters), then this method forwards to wrap. - snake_case (to_snake_case ()): Converts a string in any same case system to snake case. - wrap (wrap()): Wraps arbitrary text.
+If the string appears not to be formatted (contains no obvious Markdown syntax characters), then this method forwards to wrap. - snake case (to snake case ()): Converts a string in any sane case system to snake case. - wrap (wrap ()): Wraps arbitrary text.
 Keyword arguments on this method such as offset and indent should make it relatively easy to take an arbitrary string and make it wrap to 79 characters appropriately.